-"I'm offended you think I would so clearly look into the mind of a killer and let them walk."
+"I'm offended that you think I would so clearly look into the mind of a killer and let them walk free."

 "Riddle!"
-Harry bit out, frustrated, and Tom sighed, before reaching over, squeezing his hand gently.
+Harry snapped, frustrated, and the psychiatrist sighed, before reaching over and squeezing his hand gently.

 "They were better than fine, I promise."

-Then he'd pulled back, thumb dragging absently across his pulse point and vein, as he went back to his food as if nothing had happened and no progress had been made.
+Then he pulled back, thumb dragging absently across his pulse point and vein, and went back to his food as if nothing had happened and no progress had been made.